canonical/http-proxy-operators/http-proxy-configurator-operator/docs/tutorial/getting-started.md

 ### Clean up the environment

 Congratulations!
 You have successfully finished the tutorial.
-You can now remove the model environment that you’ve created using the following command.
+You can now remove the model environment that you’ve created using the following commands.

 ```bash